-3 Essential Elements for Perfect Compost
+3 Elements for Making Perfect Compost

 1. Start with a container.
 We’re dealing with decomposing organic material, folks, so the structure doesn’t need to be fancy.
 You just need some sort of way to hold all of the ingredients together so the beneficial bacteria that break down the plant matter can heat up and work effectively.

 2. Get the ingredient mix right.
-A low-maintenance pile has a combination of brown and green plant matter, plus some moisture to keep the good bacterial humming.
+A low-maintenance pile has a combination of brown and green plant matter, plus some moisture to keep the good bacteria humming.
 Shredded newspaper, wood chips and dry leaves are ideal for the brown elements; kitchen waste and grass clippings are perfect for the green add-ins.

 Skip meat, fish and dairy for outdoor bins because they tend to attract pests like mice, raccoons and dogs.
 If you can’t bear the thought of sending your leftovers to the landfill, there are clever systems that turn them into superfood for your plants.

-If you’re using a simple containers, it’s best to start heaping the ingredients right on the ground, starting with chunky material like small branches or woody stems on the bottom for good airflow.
+If you’re using a simple container, it’s best to start heaping the ingredients right on the ground, starting with chunky material like small branches or woody stems on the bottom for good airflow.
 Every time you add green material, add some brown as well to keep a good moisture balance and create air pockets.

 3. Remember a few simple chores.
 Taking care of a compost pile is extremely basic, but a wee bit of care makes a huge difference.
 Add material regularly to give the happy bacteria some fresh food to consume and enough insulation to keep the process warm.